Kentucky Traumatic Amputation Attorneys

 It is true that you do not need an attorney to file a personal injury claim.
 However, when you are dealing with an injury like limb loss – an injury that requires lifetime care – it is highly advisable.
 Medical expenses for an amputation injury can run into the hundreds of thousands of dollars, if not more, and your Kentucky lawyer can help ensure you secure the compensation you need both now and for the rest of your life.

-When the attorneys at Wilt & Associates take your case, we start with launching a full investigation.
+When the attorneys at Wilt Injury Lawyers take your case, we start with launching a full investigation.
 We speak to witnesses, gather evidence, work with authorities, and file all the proper paperwork and documents on your behalf.
 We talk to your medical team to get the details, as well as the big picture, of how your amputation injury is affecting every aspect of your life.
 Finally, we put our legal and negotiating skills to work, handling insurance companies and liable parties to secure a proper settlement or jury verdict to allow you to move on from the terrible trauma you have experienced.

 What is the value of my Kentucky traumatic amputation case?